Culture of the Southern United States: Texas

 In the 1980 United States census, the largest ancestry group reported in Texas was English, with 3,083,323 Texans who identify as being of English ancestry forming roughly 27% of the population at the time.
 Their ancestry primarily goes back to the original thirteen colonies and for this reason many of them today simply claim "American" ancestry.
 Because of its size and unique history, particularly having once been Mexican territory, and later a nation in its own right (i.e. the Republic of Texas), Texas' modern-day relationship to the rest of the South is often a subject of debate and discussion.
 It has been described as "a Southern state, certainly, yet not completely in or of the South."
 The size and cultural distinctiveness of Texas prohibit easy categorization of the entire state into any recognized region.
 Geographic, economic and cultural diversity among regions of the state preclude treating Texas as a region in its own right.
 Notable extremes range from East Texas, which is often considered an extension of the Deep South, to Far West Texas, which is generally acknowledged to be part of the interior Southwest.

-The upper Texas Panhandle and the South Plains areas of West Texas, do not easily fit into either category.
+The upper Texas Panhandle and the South Plains areas of West Texas are part of the Great Plains.
 The former has much in common both culturally and geographically with Midwestern states like Kansas and Nebraska.
 The South Plains, though originally settled primarily by Anglo Southerners, has become a blend of both Southern and Southwestern culture due to rapidly increasing Hispanic population.

 The larger cities of Texas, such as Austin, Dallas, and Houston—with their burgeoning knowledge-based economies—have attracted migrants from other regions of the United States, particularly the Midwest and West Coast.
 Combined with the influence of increasing numbers from an African American New Great Migration, and also from Latin America and Asia, the historic "Southern culture" has been transformed.

 However—partly due to its membership in the Confederacy and history as part of the Solid South—and the fact much of the state lies within the Bible Belt—it is usually considered more of a Southern than Western state.
 Also, linguistic maps of Texas place most of it within the spheres of upper, mid- and Gulf- Southern dialects, helping to further identify the state as being Southern (use of Southern colloquialisms such as y'all and ain't are still very much widespread in Texas).